-Although Texas is by far, the largest oil-producing state in the U.S., Texans seem to have fallen in love with panels for power, solar panels.
+Although Texas is by far, the largest oil-producing state in the U.S., Texans seem to have fallen in love with solar panels for solar power Texas.
 Although Texas was a tad behind the curve relative to solar installations until recently, today, they are fourth in the country behind only California, Arizona, and North Carolina.
 Texas is poised to become a national leader over the next five years as the state removes market barriers, and more residents recognize solar power’s benefits.

 Texas ranks in the top five percent nationally, with 2,850 hours of sunlight each year.
 The largest of the contiguous forty-eight states, the geography of Texas, features a vast east-to-west expanse.
 As you can see below, the state enjoys excellent solar capabilities, particularly in the western portion of the state.
 Texas has significant renewable energy capabilities, a virtually untapped solar reservoir.
 This makes generating power from panels quite feasible in Texas.